-Every C-level executive knows that the discussions leading up to the formal meeting are critical to ensure those meetings go well.
+Every C-level executive knows that the discussions leading up to the formal meeting are critical to ensuring those meetings go well.
 You don’t just walk in and surprise everyone with what you’re going to talk about.

 If Trump had met with European leaders ahead of time, one-on-one, discussed his position, they might have understood, agreed to disagree, and talked about a new way forward.